Amit Bhatia: Career

 Bhatia worked at Merrill Lynch and Morgan Stanley in New York, before moving to Credit Suisse First Boston in London.
 In 2004, he set up AyBe Capital Advisers (previously Swordfish Investments), a private equity and venture capital firm with investments in sectors including education, media, telecommunications, financial services, technology, consumer goods, and real estate.

 In 2010, Bhatia set up the Bhatia Family Foundation (originally known as The Global Relief Initiative).
 The Foundation supports causes in the UK and India.

 In 2013, Bhatia set up Hope Construction Materials, a cement and aggregates company, formed following the divestment of 200 sites by Tarmac Group and Lafarge.
 Hope was the first UK construction firm to join the World Economic Forum’s Global Growth Companies (GGC) community.
 In 2016, Bhatia sold Hope Construction to Breedon Aggregates, joining the board of the newly-formed Breedon Group PLC, where he is chairman and remains the largest shareholder.

 Bhatia is a founding partner of Summix Capital, a strategic land fund with a diverse real estate portfolio in the UK and Ireland.

 Bhatia has been on the advisory boards for Metro Bank and AirAsia Berhad.
 He is on the advisory board of the Cultural Affairs and International Relations (CAIR) unit within the Ministry of Culture (MOC), Kingdom of Saudi Arabia (KSA).

 Bhatia was awarded the Young Entrepreneur of the Year title by Prime Minister Theresa May, and the Outstanding Young Executive of the Year.
-He has also been a consistent presence on the GG2 Power List (a list of the most influential people in the UK) for several years.

 Involvement in sports

-Amit Bhatia’s association with Queens Park Rangers Football Club (QPR) began in 2007, and he has served as both vice chairman and chairman of the club for many seasons.
+Bhatia's association with Queens Park Rangers Football Club (QPR) began in 2007.
+He served as vice-chairman until 2018, and chairman from 2018 to 2023.
 Beyond his leadership at QPR, Bhatia has been an advocate for the development of football in India through his Foundation and the club’s outreach programs.

-The Bhatia family’s continued support resulted in the South Africa Road Stand at Loftus Road being renamed the Bhatia Stand.
+The Bhatia family's continued support resulted in the South Africa Road Stand at Loftus Road being renamed the Bhatia Stand.

+Bhatia resigned his position as a director of QPR in July 2026, after 18 years with the club.

+In August 2026, Bhatia bought a stake in Liverpool F.C., becoming the club's new vice-chairman subject to regulatory approval.

+FSG retains majority ownership and operational control of Liverpool, despite 1892 Holdings acquiring a 38% stake.